datanucleus/docs-datanucleus/src/site/markdown/documentation/development/persistence_process.md

 ##Key Classes
 The primary classes to know about are *ExecutionContext* - maps across to a PM/EM, and handles the transaction (ExecutionContextImpl)
-*ObjectProvider* - manages access to a persistent object (JDOStateManager)
+*ObjectProvider* - manages access to a persistent object (StateManagerImpl)
 *StoreManager* - manages access to the datastore (RDBMSStoreManager, others)
 *MetaDataManager* - manages the metadata for the class(es), so how it is persisted